AngryBirdsFanboy06/angrybirdsfanboy06.github.io/README.md

 BlueskyTimeline - Bluesky Profile Timeline Embed

+tocoscilloscope - The idea of embedding a barebones StrawPage page for its "gimmick's".

 robotstxt.com - Helpful guide to block known clankers.

 Plumify - Explaining how robots.txt actually works.